- Home

 4 |

-Add entities using JSON editor
+Add entities using a JSON editor

 For more information, see A Tour of JSON Schema.